bubbl3s0rter/dotfiles/README.md

 3. echo "alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'" >> $HOME/.zsh/aliases
 4. config config --local status.showUntrackedFiles no
 5. config add .vimrc + config commit -m "add .vimrc" + set up a remote repository on GitHub or your Git server of choice + config push
+--->

 Installing:
-1. echo ".cfg" >> .gitignore
+1. echo ".dotfiles" >> .gitignore
-2. git clone --bare <remote-git-repo-url> $HOME/.cfg
+2. git clone --bare <remote-git-repo-url> $HOME/.dotfiles
-3. alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'
+3. alias gitdot='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
-4. config config --local status.showUntrackedFiles no
+4. gitdot config --local status.showUntrackedFiles no
-5. config checkoutNow for the line by line breakdown.
+5. gitdot checkoutNow for the line by line breakdown.
 But first . . .

-Prerequisite knowledge
+## Prerequisite knowledge
 Two concepts should be crystal clear: the Git repository and the work tree.
 Skip ahead if you’re already comfortable with these.

 I like this definition of repository aka repo [2]: